preethivi-raj/mern-chat-app/README.md

 - Real-time messaging with Socket.io
 - User authentication and authorization
 - MongoDB for storing chat history and user data
-- Responsive design for both desktop and mobile users

 ## Technologies Used